lynnfaraday/aresmush.com/tutorials/code/add-web/edit-template.md

             ...
             }

-> <i class="fa fa-info-circle"></i> **Tip:** This controller uses a helper method to build its data, which is common when the data is complex.
-In simpler controllers, you might see the data plugged right into the `save` action function.
+{% include tip.html content="This controller uses a helper method to build its data, which is common when the data is complex.
+In simpler controllers, you might see the data plugged right into the  <code>save</code>  action function." %}